Is Bone Broth Good For IBS? Benefits, Side Effects and How to Make it

 If you're suffering with IBS, then you know how debilitating it is.
 The good news is that certain things and diet can help relieve your flare up asap.

 One of the best meals for IBS relief is bone broth.
 But not just any product will do the trick, you need one with at least 3 g of glycine per serving.

-The perfect bone broth for IBS is made by Bluebird Provisions (my company).
-I specifically formulated the recipe to get glycine and other gut friendly amino acids into the finished product.
+The perfect bone broth for IBS is made by Bluebird Provisions.
+It is specifically formulated the recipe to get glycine and other gut friendly amino acids into the finished product.

 We'll discuss what other bone broths may help and how sleep fits in below.

 IBS is an acronym for Irritable Bowel Syndrome.
 It's a common problem that affects the large intestine (colon).
 Complications include cramping, bloating, gas and diarrhea or constipation.

 It is thought that stress, food sensitivities and intolerances contribute to IBS.
 IBS affects 10-15% of the population, so if you're suffering then know that you're not alone.

 The three types of irritable bowel syndrome include IBS-C (constipation), IBS-D (diarrhea) and IBS-M (mixed).
 In severe cases, additional health problems like malabsorption or weight loss may be risk factors for the disease.